 When I walked in, there was an unpleasant smell in the place, reminiscent of rotten eggs, which is in itself reminiscent of crowd control tear gas.
 Had the cops raided the place?
 I thought it might be possible; there was a lot of hatred between the SF lefties and the SF cops.
 So I sniffed the air and asked, in a general audience kind of question, “What’s with the tear gas?”

 One guy piped up.
 “They were looking for Marinus van der Lubbe.”
-I thought that that was pretty funny.
+I thought that that was pretty funny, and damn quick.
 Marinus van der Lubbe was the simple-minded Dutch communist that the Nazis blamed–and beheaded–for starting the Reichstag fire.
 But then almost everyone else in the room laughed as well.
 They had all, apparently, read enough history to know the poor guy’s name, and to understand why cops would be chasing him.